 How to invest your money when starting a business: 7 top tips

 Cash is the most important thing in any new business.
 The first step is finding it; the next is knowing how to spend it wisely.
-This article cuts through the noise to pick out the most important things for any small business to spend money on.
+This article cuts through the noise to pick out the most important things so you learn how to manage a small business and what you should spend your money on.

 Whether you’re starting out with money you saved up, a bank loan, or a big lump sum from your investors, you want to put that money to work so you can become a self-sustaining, profitable business as soon as possible.
 Here are seven things to think about when investing in your business.